 Jaya Raju, Professor and Head, Department of Knowledge and Information Stewardship, Humanities Faculty, University of Cape Town, South Africa.
 (South Africa) [Co-Chair] Interests: LIS education in the African developing context, developing LIS competency indexes for the digital age, and research theory and methodology.

-Kendra S. Albright, Professor and Director, Kent State University.
+Kendra S. Albright, Goodyear Endowed Professor in Knowledge Management, School of Information, Kent State University.
 (United States).

 Saif Abdulla Al-Jabri; Director, Information Center, College of Economics and Political Science, Sultan Qaboos University; Lecturer at the Information Studies Department, College of Arts and Social Sciences, Sultan Qaboos University (part time).
 (Oman)